Help us to protect your identity and reduce fraud.

 Applying in person - original documents must be provided.

-Applying from overseas - The Western Australian Registry of Births, Deaths and Marriages will consider current photocopied and certified overseas identification documents equivalent to those stated in the below lists.
+Applying from overseas - The Western Australian Registry of Births, Deaths and Marriages will consider current photocopied and certified overseas evidence-of-identity documents equivalent to those stated in the below lists.
 Do not send original documents.

 Evidence of link between photo & signature